BlueBrain/check-pages/README.md

 ### `location_test`

-This test initially was using the API of GTMetrix to load the given URL(s) on various locations around the world.
+Initially, the GTMetrix API was used to load the given URL(s) from various locations around the world.

 The URL's to test are defined in a json file: